Karanveersingh-labs/ONCO-GUARD/README.md

 - Archived version: [10.5281/zenodo.22843776](https://doi.org/10.5281/zenodo.22843776)
 - Concept DOI: [10.5281/zenodo.22711779](https://doi.org/10.5281/zenodo.22711779)

 **Author:** Karanveer Singh
-**Institution:** Sri Guru Granth Sahib World University, Punjab
+**Institution:** Sri Guru Granth Sahib World University, Punjab (1st Year B.Tech Biotechnology) **Purpose:** Self-directed learning in structural bioinformatics - a learning portfolio and reproducibility exercise - 100% built on mobile phone in Khanna

-**Purpose:** Self-directed learning in structural bioinformatics and computational workflow development - a learning portfolio and reproducibility exercise
+**License:** MIT License (Code).
+Documentation: CC BY 4.0 unless otherwise noted.

-**License:** CC BY 4.0
+**Disclaimer:** This is an independent exploratory learning project by Karanveer Singh.
+It is NOT an official Stanford University project, laboratory result, or professor-sponsored research.
+Not a drug discovery or clinical claim.
+No experimental validation - computational predictions only.